 Within the category of contract bonds, there are different types used.
 The Bid type guarantees the contractor will enter into a contract if the bid is won.

-- Payment – Guarantee the contractor will pay for certain services, such as subcontractors and materials used in the project.
+- Payment bond – Guarantee the contractor will pay for certain services, such as subcontractors and materials used in the project.

 - Maintenance – Guarantee that a contractor will provide maintenance for a specified period of time.

 License and permit which may be required as part of receipt of a license or permit bond to conduct business or engage in certain business activities.
 Court, whether they are fiduciary or judicial, are those related to the court system.
 Fiduciary ones deal with probate court.
 Judicial ones are used when a party is seeking remedies or defending against actions seeking remedies.
-The Public official kind guarantees appropriate completion of responsibilities by elected or appointed officials who must earn and maintain public trust.
+The Public official bonds guarantee appropriate completion of responsibilities by elected or appointed officials who must earn and maintain public trust.
 Finally, miscellaneous include those that do not really fit into any other category of commercial bond, such as hazardous waste removal or self-insured workers compensation.

 Business bonds are intended to protect clients from theft when receiving services from an organization.
-Most often, this type are used when an individual or individuals enter a client’s home, such as in the case of home-cleaning services or home health care.
+Most often, this type are used when an individual or individuals enter a client’s home, such as in the case of home-cleaning services bond or home health care.
 If a theft occurs by the bonded entity and the employee is convicted in a court of law, the client is able to make a claim against it.
 When the claim is paid out, the client is then compensated for the loss that occurred by the bonded entity.
 For example, if a plumber steals from a customer and is convicted, the customer can make a claim against the plumbing company to receive compensation.
 Many organizations advertise that they are bonded in order to ensure clients recognize that this protection is in place.
 Even airline bonds are needed.

 Penal bonds are frequently considered sureties.
 However, there is a distinct difference between them.
 Specifically, penal bonds do not require a bond.
 It was only required that the contract include an obligee and an obligor.
 However, it should be noted that this type is not generally used today.
 It was used more frequently prior to the early nineteenth century.